 Symptoms of gastroenteritis usually last between one and three days.
-The affected person remains contagious as long as symptoms are present and at least 48 hours after they end.
+The affected person remains contagious as long as symptoms are present and at least 48 hours after they have ended.

 Although unpleasant, gastroenteritis is usually harmless.
-However, its main complication is dehydration, which can have serious consequences when it goes untreated.
+However, its main complication is dehydration, which can have serious consequences if left untreated.
 Therefore, the basic treatment for gastroenteritis is rehydration.

-There are ready-to-use rehydration solutions available in-pharmacy.
+There are ready-to-use rehydration solutions available at the pharmacy.
 This type of solution replenishes the body with water, salt, and other elements it needs to function properly.

 To avoid vomiting, it is preferable to start with small quantities of fluids.
-You can begin rehydration by taking a tablespoon of fluid approximately every 10 minutes.
-Then, gradually increase the quantity of fluids.
+You can begin rehydration by taking a tablespoon of fluid every 10 minutes or so.
+Then, gradually increase the amount of fluids you take in.
 Ideally, you should drink between one and two litres of fluids per day (rehydration solution, juice, broth, etc.).

-After a few hours of the liquid diet and once symptoms begin to dissipate, you can gradually return to solid foods.
-It is preferable to begin with foods that are easy to digest, such as white rice, soda crackers or toast.
+After a few hours of liquid diet and once symptoms have dissipated, you can gradually return to solid foods.
+It is best to start with easily digestible foods, such as white rice, soda crackers or toast.

 If you are suffering from gastroenteritis, it is advisable to rest.
-This will allow your body to get over the hump more quickly.
+This will help your body get over the hump more quickly.

-When gastroenteritis is caused by a virus, it is not possible to heal it with medication.
-However, certain medications can be used to relieve typical symptoms of the infection such as fever, nausea, vomiting, and diarrhea.
+When gastroenteritis is caused by a virus, it cannot be healed with medication.
+However, certain medications can be used to ease the typical symptoms of the infection such as fever, nausea, vomiting, and diarrhea.

-Always talk to your pharmacist before taking medication such as an antipyretic (against fever), antinauseant (against nausea and vomiting) or an antidiarrheal (against diarrhea).
-Regardless of the methods you use to get better, it is important to speak to a competent healthcare professional first.
+Always speak to your pharmacist before taking any medication such as an antipyretic (against fever), antinauseant (against nausea or vomiting) or an antidiarrheal (against diarrhea).
+No matter what you take to get better, it is important to speak to a competent healthcare professional first.

 When should I consult a doctor?

 In most cases, gastroenteritis can be treated at home.
-However, some symptoms indicate that you should see a doctor, for instance:
+However, some symptoms indicate that medical attention is required, including:

-Moreover, you must be on the lookout for signs of dehydration.
-If you have any doubt, see a doctor promptly, as dehydration can have serious repercussions, especially in babies and young children, pregnant women, and the elderly (among others).
+Moreover, you need to watch for signs of dehydration.
+If you have any doubts, see a doctor promptly, as dehydration can have serious consequences, especially in babies, young children, pregnant women, and the elderly (among others).
 Signs of dehydration in babies and young children include: